The questionnaire surveys include a detailed baseline questionnaire and shorter follow-up questionnaires.

 Baseline questionnaire

-The baseline questionnaire is sent to all former childhood cancer patients approximately 5 years after their diagnosis.
-It asks questions about their former cancer disease, their current state of health, quality of life, health behavior, health care use, psychological and social aspects such as experiences at school.
+The first questionnaire is our longest questionnaire.
+All former childhood cancer patients receive it 5 or more years after their cancer diagnosis.
+It asks about their former cancer, their current state of health, quality of life, health behavior, health care use, and psychological as well as social aspects such as experiences at school or work.

 In the baseline questionnaire, we also ask all survivors if we can contact their siblings.
 The siblings then receive an adapted version of the questionnaire.
 The information from the siblings allows us to compare the health and quality of life of survivors with persons without a cancer history.